hclbaur/sdt-core/docs/TUTORIAL.md

 		}
 	}

-The inner variable *sdt:position* shadows the one in the outer loop, but if we save its current value in our own *position* variable, we can reference that from the inner loop.
+The inner variable *sdt:position* shadows the one in the outer loop, but we can save the current value in a *position* variable of our own, and reference that from the inner loop.

 [ TO BE CONTINUED ]